 This diversified list contains PCs that target the different segments of the market so choose appropriately the one that fulfills your needs the best.
 At the end of the day, specifications are not everything so do not chase after fall into the specifications rabbit hole.

 These are the final thoughts I wanted to iterate on before I close off this article.
-I hope that this article helps you in finding the best pre-built gaming PC that fits your criteria.
+I hope that this article helps you in finding the best prebuilt gaming PC under $800 that fits your criteria.